stafiprotocol/developer/docs/developethlsd/ethlsdapp.md

 # ETH LSD App

 ETH LSD App is a user interface where users can stake, unstake and get latest information about the project.
-As a convention in web3 all API users interact with are directly from the RPC configured in wallet, so the app is a static web app.
+As a convention in web3 all API users interact with are directly from the RPC configured in wallet, so the app is a pure DApp.

 ![ETH LSD App Homepage](/image/ethlsd/eth_lsd_app_homepage.png 'ETH LSD APP Homepage')